tohachan/rrwbb/README.md

 My goal was to create setup for future projects without too much of "black box" solutions and with support of all requred features for production.
 I mostly borrow all the ideas from all around the Internet and put them all together.

+### Requirements
+Required node >=9.0 && <12.4 since right now node-sass have some problem to install with 12.4

 ## Includes
 - webpack 4
 - babel 7